All of the Types of Contact Lenses Explained By WebEyeCare

 Monovision Contact Lenses

-Monovision contact lenses are worn on one eye to correct for near vision and on the other to correct for far vision.
+Monovision contact lenses are worn on one eye to correct near vision and on the other to correct far vision.
 These lenses address the difficulty in changing focus between far and close objects in patients with presbyopia.

 Other Contact Lens Options